 Don't use glue underneath the component, as this might lift the component and jeopardize bonding.
-Cleaning the module (water, ultrasonic, solvent,...) is not allowed as it could affect its performance.

 The recommended stencil thickness is 0.150 mm (6 mils).
 In any case, it shall not be less than 0.125 mm (5 mils).